dylang/node-rss/readme.md

         url: 'http://example.com/article4?this&that', // link to the item
         guid: '1123', // optional - defaults to url
         author: 'Guest Author', // optional - defaults to feed author property
-        date: 'May 27, 2012' // any format that js Date can parse.
+        date: 'May 27, 2012', // any format that js Date can parse.
+        enclosureUrl: 'http://example.com/some/enclosure',  // use these 3 to embed a file
+        enclosureLength: '234933',
+        enclosureType: 'audio/mpeg'
     });

     // cache the xml